christian-draeger/page-content-tester/README.md

 <h2 align="center">Setup</h2>

-- to get the best parallelization result add this parent pom to your pom.xml
+- to get the best parallelization result add this parent pom to your pom.xml (recommended)
   - it will setup all the configurations for an efficient parallelization of your jUnit tests automatically
     - if you want to know what the exact predefined junit settings are just have a look at the pluginManagement section of the [parent pom](https://search.maven.org/#artifactdetails%7Cio.github.christian-draeger%7Cpage-content-tester-parent%7C1.0%7Cpom)